flokoe/bash-hackers-wiki/docs/syntax/pe.md

 ### Use an alternate value: Arrays

-Similar to the cases for [arrays](../syntax/arrays.md) to expand to a default value, this expansion behaves like for a \"normal\" parameter when using individual array elements by index, but reacts differently when using the mass-expansion subscripts `@` and `*`:
+Similar to the cases for [arrays](../syntax/arrays.md) to expand to a default value, this expansion behaves like for a "normal" parameter when using individual array elements by index, but reacts differently when using the mass-expansion subscripts `@` and `*`: